 Another direction you can go, is to hook up directly to the Figma API.
 Below you can find a great blog post to learn more.

 Now that your file is prepared, the next step is to work with the development team to get them living in the coded system.
-Look out for a blog post from the Headway Development team in the near future.
+Check out the process we use to update our design systems.

 See all the ways we can help you grow through design, development, marketing, and more.

 A podcast about building successful software.
 We provide actionable advice around product validation, execution, and promotion.